murdrd00/wifi-map/README.md

 # WiFi Heatmap Builder

-A local, self-contained WiFi signal heatmap tool — like Ekahau or NetSpot, but free and runs entirely on your machine.
+A free, local WiFi heatmap tool — like Ekahau or NetSpot, but runs entirely on your machine with zero setup.
 Upload a floor plan, walk around clicking to record signal strength, and watch a heatmap build in real time.

 ![Python](https://img.shields.io/badge/python-3.7+-blue) ![No Dependencies](https://img.shields.io/badge/dependencies-none-brightgreen) ![License](https://img.shields.io/badge/license-MIT-green)